What is Menopause? – Menopause Symptoms, Complications and Testing.

 This is the time after menopause.
 You stay in postmenopause for the rest of your life.
 While most symptoms of menopause ease up in postmenopause, you can continue to have mild menopausal symptoms for several years in postmenopause.
 People in the postmenopausal phase are at an increased risk for osteoporosis and heart disease due to low estrogen levels.

-Common Symptoms Across Different Stages:
+Common Menopause Symptoms

 During perimenopause, women may experience irregular periods, hot flashes, night sweats, mood swings, and sleep disturbances.
-These symptoms can continue into menopause and postmenopause.
+These perimenopause symptoms can continue into menopause and postmenopause.

-Impact on Physical and Mental Health:
+Impact on Mental Health:

 Complications of Menopause

 New studies show that menopausal women receiving hormone replacement therapy (HRT) are not at a significantly increased risk of fatal cardiac events4.
-Previous studies had shown a link here which caused controversy in the use of HRT to treat premature menopause.
-However, new research suggests the risk of premature heart disease is more significant for women who enter menopause before 40 than for those who receive HRT to treat premature menopause4.
+Previous studies had shown a link here which caused controversy in the use of HRT to treat early menopause.
+However, new research suggests the risk of premature heart disease is more significant for women who enter menopause before 40 than for those who receive HRT to treat early menopause4.

 Menopause may also increase your risk of other conditions, including type 2 diabetes as a change in hormones can affect your insulin processing capabilities and cause a serious hinderance to our bodies ability to process sugar5 .